Fethiye: History

 A Lycian legend explains the source of the name Telmessos as follows: The god Apollo falls in love with the youngest daughter of the King of Phoenicia, Agenor.
 He disguises himself as a small dog and thus, gains the love of the shy, withdrawn daughter.
-After he reappears as a handsome man, they have a son, who they name 'Telmessos' (the land of lights).
+After he reappears as a handsome man, they have a son, whom they name 'Telmessos' (the land of lights).

 The city became part of the Persian Empire after the invasion of the Persian general Harpagos in 547 BC, along with other Lycian and Carian cities.
 Telmessos then joined the Attic-Delos Union (Delian League) established in mid-5th century BC. and, although it later left the union and became an independent city, it continued its relations with the union until the 4th century BC.

 Very little is known of the city during the Byzantine times.
 Surviving buildings attest to considerable prosperity during late Antiquity, but most were abandoned in the 7th–8th centuries due to the Arab-Byzantine Wars.
 The city was fortified in the 8th century, and appears as "Telmissos or Anastasioupolis" ca. 800.
 By the 10th century, the ancient name was forgotten and it became known as Makre or Makri (Μάκρη, "long one"), from the name of the island at the entrance to the harbour.
 There are signs of renewed prosperity in the 12-13th centuries: the city walls were enlarged, a report from 1106 names Makre a centre for perfume production, and geographical works from the 13th century describe the city as a commercial center.
-The area fell to the Turks in the late 12th or early 13th century.
+The area was conquered by the Turks in the late 12th or early 13th century.

 Telmessos was ruled by the Anatolian beylik of Menteşe starting in 1284, under the name Beskaza.

 It became part of the Ottoman Empire in 1424, and was called مكرى Meğri until 1934.

-From 1867 until 1922, Meğri was part of the Aidin Vilayet of the Ottoman Empire.
+From 1867 until 1922, Meğri was part of the Aidin Vilayet of the Turkish Empire.
 The town grew considerably in the 19th century, and had a large Greek population at that time.
 Following the population exchange between Greece and Turkey, the Greeks of Makri were sent to Greece where they founded the town of Nea Makri (New Makri) in Greece.
 The town was resettled with Turks from Greece.
 At nearby Kayaköy, formerly Levissi, the abandoned Greek Orthodox church is still standing.